 We aren’t sold on the idea that you have to ignore your family to be successful.
 Working 80 hours a week or on weekends (sorry Gary Vee), missing important family moments (that means you Jim Carey from "Liar Liar" or Arnold Schwarzenegger from "Jingle All The Way"), and paying minimum wage are keys to failure.
 Not success.

 Branding is the act of helping distracted consumers recognize your brand as distinct from all others.
 Once consumers recognize your brand, they become biased toward it (usually without realizing it).

 Consumers are too distracted to pay attention to your brand's values, differentiators, history, and even quality (as long your products get the job done).
 Human beings were built for efficiency when it comes to nominal decisions in our lives.

-All the other fluffy stuff sounds nice, but isn't proven to be effective.
+All the other fluffy stuff sounds nice but isn't proven effective.
 Customers rarely "fall in love" with brands, consider themselves part of a "tribe" of fellow "fans," evangelize brands, or "engage" with brands online.
 The more distinctive your brand is, and the more consumers are exposed to your distinctive brand, the more likely they are to buy it.

 That's where we come in.

 Our goal is to create distinctive brands using both visual and audio design.
 From your logo to your jingle, we help you stand out in the market among distracted consumers.

 Traditional advertising is not "dead" or even wounded.